aio-libs/aiohttp/docs/logging.rst

                                     f'"{request.method} {request.path} '
                                     f'done in {time}s: {response.status}')

+      @property
+      def enabled(self):
+          """Return True if logger is enabled.

+          Override this property if logging is disabled to avoid the overhead of calculating details to feed the logger.
+          """
+          return True

 This also allows access to the results of coroutines on the ``request`` and ``response``, e.g. ``request.text()``.